pcaston/OpenPeerPower.github.io/source/_docs/configuration/yaml.markdown

     initial: 0
 ```

 The following example shows nesting a collection of mappings in a mapping.
-In Home Assistant, this would create two sensors that each use the MQTT platform but have different values for their `state_topic` (one of the properties used for MQTT sensors).
+In Open Peer Power, this would create two sensors that each use the MQTT platform but have different values for their `state_topic` (one of the properties used for MQTT sensors).

 ```yaml
 sensor: